metaPhorest/metaPhorest.org/en/seminars/106/index.md

 #### This event will be primarily in English, but questions and comments in Japanese are also welcome.
 The next metaPhorest Seminar will welcome Dr. Perig Pitrou, a cultural anthropologist from France affiliated with CNRS and the Collège de France.

+Dr. Pitrou's work explores the complex relationships between humans and other living beings through the lenses of anthropology and philosophy.
+He has also actively engaged with practitioners of bioart and biodesign, making him one of the most important scholars working at the intersection of life sciences, humanities, and artistic practice.
+During his visit to Japan for a philosophy workshop in Kyoto, he has kindly agreed to join us for this seminar.
+Dr. Pitrou is known for his openness and generosity in discussion, and we anticipate a stimulating exchange of ideas.
+The lecture will be delivered in English.
+Simultaneous interpretation will not be available, but questions in Japanese are welcome.

 ###  Date and Time/Location
 Thursday, February 20th, 2025, 19:00–21:00
-Waseda University Research Facility for Advanced Biomedical Sciences (TWIns), 3rd Floor, Seminar Room 2
+Waseda University Research Facility for Advanced Biomedical Sciences (TWIns), 3rd Floor, Seminar Room 1
 https://maps.app.goo.gl/Wy23SqPPMo3P7V8JA

 ::: tip ONLINE
 This seminar can also be held online.
 [Zoom Link](https://zoom.metaphorest.org)
 :::

-Dr. Pitrou's work explores the complex relationships between humans and other living beings through the lenses of anthropology and philosophy.
-He has also actively engaged with practitioners of bioart and biodesign, making him one of the most important scholars working at the intersection of life sciences, humanities, and artistic practice.
-During his visit to Japan for a philosophy workshop in Kyoto, he has kindly agreed to join us for this seminar.
-Dr. Pitrou is known for his openness and generosity in discussion, and we anticipate a stimulating exchange of ideas.
-The lecture will be delivered in English.
-Simultaneous interpretation will not be available, but questions in Japanese are welcome.

 ### What Humans Do with Life
 Dr. Perig Pitrou
 (Anthropologist, CNRS, Collège de France, PSL University)